uvapl/uva-prog-physics/10 Week 1/10 Python Practice 1/10 Exercises.md

 ## Exercise 1.0 – Installing Python

-Follow the instructions on installing Python and IDLE in the **Getting Started** section.
+Follow the instructions on installing Python and IDLE in the **Getting Started** section of the course homepage (click the <i class="icon-home"></i> button).
 Be sure to install Python version 2.7.x!
 Ask an assistant for help if you run into any trouble.
 Before continuing, play around with the Python shell a bit and explore how you can use it as a calculator.

 ## Exercise 1.1 – Hello, world!